nikolinaklatt/nikolinaklatt.github.io/_pages/about.md

 Previously, I worked as a Research Fellow at the German Bundestag for Anna Lührmann, the State Minister for Europe and Climate, as a research assistant for the CoronaNet Project, and as a program development assistant in New York, where I co-organized the Youth Assembly at the United Nations.
 I also have a diverse background in the art and publishing industries.

 I am fluent in German and English and proficient in several other languages.
-I possess technical skills, including R and Python programming, Git & GitHub, MS Office, Adobe Creative Suite, and social media management.
+I possess technical skills, including R and Python programming, Git & GitHub, MS Office, and Adobe Creative Suite.

 Connect with me to discuss research, policy, or collaboration opportunities.